elgboffel/monorepo/.augment/rules/coding-standards.md

-# Grably Monorepo Coding Standards
+# monorepo Monorepo Coding Standards

-This document outlines the coding standards and conventions for the Grably monorepo to ensure consistency, maintainability, and code quality across all packages and applications.
+This document outlines the coding standards and conventions for the monorepo monorepo to ensure consistency, maintainability, and code quality across all packages and applications.

 ## TypeScript Standards